-Anyroad, this newsletter is updated on Dec 1st.
-Summer is here and with it the humidity and bits of rain...very sporadic and our farmers are once again in a feast or famine situation.
-Xmas looming up fast....so make sure you beat the rush!
+Anyroad, this newsletter was updated on February 21st.
+Summer has been with us for a while and with it the humidity, stinking heat and bits of rain...very sporadic and our farmers are once again in a feast or famine situation.
+On our coast and, thank goodness we have so far been spared the ravages of bushfires....so far.

 There's been a whole heap of news etc hitting the net recently so we've tried to bring you the interesting bits......